neilcam4/CV/README.md

 ## Neil Campbell

-After a successful career in teaching Mathematics, I was keen to embark on a new challenge and take my career forward.
-I had been learning how to program independently for the past two years and developed my own web app to support my teaching (www.snowytopmaths.co.uk).
-In July 2019 I decided to turn my hobby into my new career and began the software engineering course at Makers Academy.
-My initial excitement for turning my ideas into fuition has continued to grow as I have developed my skills further and learnt the industry's best practices.
-I am excited to launch myself into a new career in tech, to continue improving as a developer and utilise my management and people skills from my former experience.
+After a successful career in teaching Mathematics, I am now excited to apply my passion for technology as a software developer.
+For the past two years I had been learning how to program independently and turn my own ideas into a number of full stack apps.
+In July 2019, I decided to pursue my passion further and began a 16-week software engineering course at Makers Academy in order to develop my skills further and learn the industry's best practices.
+I am now eager to begin my first job as a professional developer, to learn as much as I can and utilise my management and people skills.

 ## Skills

-JavaScript, React, jQuery, Jasmine
+•	JavaScript, React, Jasmine, Node.js, jQuery
-Ruby, Rails, RSpec, Sinatra
+•	Ruby, Rails, RSpec, Sinatra, Capybara
-Travis CI, Heroku, Git, Html, Bootstrap, CSS
+•	Travis CI, Heroku, Version Control (Github)
+•	Html, Bootstrap, CSS
-Agile and XP values
-Strong TDD and Debugging process
+•	XP values, Agile Processes, Strong TDD and Debugging

-#### This Skill

-- Experience
-- Achievements
-- Evidence

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+#### Ability to Build Full Stack Apps in a variety of technologies

+During the last year of my teaching career, I realised there was a lack of effective ways for my students to revise.
+They needed a way of reviewing the methods we had studied in class that was tailored exactly to our curriculum.
+I decided to learn how to develop a web application that allowed them to watch videos, answer questions based on the videos and track their progress and understanding of each topic.
+I built the front-end in Javascript, HTML and Bootstrap/CSS and the backend in node.js with a MongoDB database and deployed the site on Digital Ocean.
+	It was a thrill to bring my ideas into fruition with my first fully deployed app at www.snowytopmaths.co.uk.
+Since completing my course at Makers Academy I have learnt a great deal about how I would build my next app with a tighter MVC structure, a vastly improved code quality and most importantly, how to TDD effectively.

 ## Education

 #### Makers Academy (July 2019 to November 2019)

-- OOP, TDD, MVC, DDD
+- OOP, TDD, MVC
 - Agile/XP
-- Ruby, Rails, JavaScript
+- Ruby, Rails, JavaScript, ReactJS
-- RSpec, Jasmine
+- RSpec, Jasmine, Jest, Capybara, Sinatra

 #### Cardiff University (Sept 1999 to July 2002)